 1.4.4.1 Failure to Meet Ramp Rate Provisions and Associated Penalty

 BPA shall apply additional charges and penalties when «Customer Name» fails to satisfy the ramp rates provisions in section 1.4.4 above.
-BPA shall calculate such charges and penalties pursuant to the PRDM and Power Rate Schedules and General Rate Schedule Provisions.
+BPA shall calculate such charges and penalties pursuant to the PRDM and the applicable Power Rate Schedules and GRSPs.

 1.4.5 Scheduling Shaping Capacity